TheLandfill/cpp_cli/README.md

 ```

 Note that:
--   The template specialization for `char` extends `public Command_Line_Var_Interface`.
+-   The template specialization for `char` extends `public Var_Interface`.
 -   It includes a new variable `buffer_size`, which prevents it from going beyond its buffer.
-Because it has more variables than a `Command_Line_Var_Interface`, it needs to define its own constructor.
+Because it has more variables than a `Var_Interface`, it needs to define its own constructor.
 Normally, if you don't have extra variables or don't need to do anything besides setting variables in the constructor, you don't need to define a constructor.
 -   `set_base_variable` is a virtual function takes in a `const char *` and returns `void`.
 This function must be implemented to make the template specialization behave differently.

 To specialize the template, you must include the header file `args_parser_templates.h`.